Skip to content

 February 18, 2025

-Opening a box to find your grandmother's vase in pieces is a mover's worst nightmare.
 The secret to a safe move isn't just "be careful"—it's using the right materials and physical laws to your advantage.
 Here is how the pros pack breakables.
+Or better yet, let our professional packing team handle it for you.

 • Bottom Layer: Always start with 2-3 inches of crushed packing paper (or bubble wrap) at the bottom of the box.